 There are several types of data related to pipeline network leakages, and to leakage event identification, such as sudden leakages, small and growing leakages, and leakages resulting from maintenance works.

-SensoLeak has developed a system for predicting and diagnosing evolving failures in mechanical parts.
-The diagnostic system is based on a statistical algorithm that processes data obtained from sensors installed on the diagnosed mechanical part.
-Whenever the algorithm receives sensor data, it calculates the “system health grade” (HG), makes a decision concerning system normality and outputs alerts as necessary.
-These alerts are delivered to the equipment’s operators in any form specified or required by the client.
+SensoLeak has developed a real-time monitoring system for predicting and identifying evolving failures in various pipelines and mechanical parts (sensor agnostic).
+The customized diagnostic system runs parallel to the SCADA and is based on a statistical algorithm that processes data obtained from sensors that are installed on the diagnosed pipeline/mechanical part.
+Whenever the machine-learning algorithm receives SCADA data, it calculates the “system health grade” (HG), makes a decision concerning system normality and outputs alerts as necessary when it identifies deviations from the norm (anomalies).
+These alerts are very accurate and delivered to the control room operators in any form specified or required by the client.
 At a Glance.

 Industries and Applications